stephenswetonic/webcam-object-detection/README.md

-# Project Name
+# webcam-object-detection

-Short description or introduction of the project.
+Basic object detection using detr-resnet-101 on the webcam feed.

 ## Prerequisites